Capitol Loop: Route description

-The Capitol Loop serves as a connection between the other state highways in Lansing and the Michigan State Capitol complex.
-The trunkline starts at the northern end of M-99 at exit 5 on I-496.
-It runs north on Martin Luther King Jr. Boulevard, where the street is divided into north- and south-bound sections, each three lanes wide, separated by the Union Missionary Baptist Church off St. Joseph Street.
+The Capitol Loop served as a connection between the other state highways in Lansing and the Michigan State Capitol complex.
+The trunkline started at the northern end of M-99 at exit 5 on I-496.
+It ran north on Martin Luther King Jr. Boulevard, where the street is divided into north- and south-bound sections, each three lanes wide, separated by the Union Missionary Baptist Church off St. Joseph Street.
 A block north of the church, the sections of the street are divided by a central median north of Lenawee Street.

-At Allegan Street, the Capitol Loop becomes a one-way pair.
-Eastbound traffic continues on Allegan Street, passing to the south of the Hall of Justice, home to the Michigan Supreme Court.
-Westbound traffic is carried on Ottawa Street, one block to the north of Allegan Street.
+At Allegan Street, the Capitol Loop became a one-way pair.
+Eastbound traffic continued on Allegan Street, passing to the south of the Hall of Justice, home to the Michigan Supreme Court.
+Westbound traffic was carried on Ottawa Street, one block to the north of Allegan Street.
 The Hall faces Butler Boulevard, which provides access from Allegan and Ottawa streets.
-Past Butler Boulevard, traffic passes the north side of the Library of Michigan and Historical Center complex.
+Past Butler Boulevard, traffic passed the north side of the Library of Michigan and Historical Center complex.
 Between Pine Street and Capitol Avenue, Allegan Street continues south of the Michigan State Capitol.
-Allegan Street ends at a one-way street, Grand Avenue, and eastbound Capitol Loop turns north on this three-lane street.
+Allegan Street ends at a one-way street, Grand Avenue, and eastbound Capitol Loop turned north on this three-lane street.

-The two directions of traffic on the Capitol Loop are reunited at the two-way Michigan Avenue.
-Eastbound traffic turns east along Michigan Avenue; westbound traffic turns north off Michigan onto Grand Avenue.
+The two directions of traffic on the Capitol Loop were reunited at the two-way Michigan Avenue.
+Eastbound traffic turned east along Michigan Avenue; westbound traffic turned north off Michigan onto Grand Avenue.
 Michigan Avenue runs with two lanes in each direction and a center turn lane, crossing the Grand River.
 East of the river, it approaches a complex of museums on Museum Drive, including the Michigan Museum of Surveying, R.E.
 Olds Transportation Museum (named for Oldsmobile founder, R.E.
 Olds) and the Impression Five Science Museum south of Riverwalk Park.

-The Capitol Loop meets the one-way pairing of Cedar and Larch streets on Michigan Avenue near Cooley Law School Stadium, home of the Lansing Lugnuts minor league baseball team.
+The Capitol Loop met the one-way pairing of Cedar and Larch streets on Michigan Avenue near Cooley Law School Stadium, home of the Lansing Lugnuts minor league baseball team.
 Cedar and Larch carry Business Loop Interstate 96 (BL I-96).
-The two highway designations merge and run concurrently along the pair of streets.
-Eastbound Capitol Loop and eastbound BL I-96 follow Cedar Street southerly; westbound Capitol Loop and westbound BL I-96 are routed northerly on Larch Street.
+The two highway designations merged and ran concurrently along the pair of streets.
+Eastbound Capitol Loop and eastbound BL I-96 followed Cedar Street southerly; westbound Capitol Loop and westbound BL I-96 were routed northerly on Larch Street.
 Cedar Street runs southeasterly along the Grand River angling toward Larch Street.
 The two streets merge where they meet I-496.
-This interchange at exit 7 along I-496 marks the eastern end of the Capitol Loop, but BL I-96 continues south of I-496 on Cedar Street.
-No part of the Capitol Loop is included on the National Highway System, a system of roads important to the country's economy, defense, and mobility.
+This interchange at exit 7 along I-496 marked the eastern end of the Capitol Loop, but BL I-96 continues south of I-496 on Cedar Street.
+All the Capitol Loop is included on the National Highway System, a system of roads important to the country's economy, defense, and mobility.